aim-uofa/AdelaiDet/README.md

 ***This project requires the [Quantization version of Detectron2](https://github.com/blueardour/detectron2)***

 The support of quantization is modified based on detectron2.
 Thus it is possible to employ the mentioned project alone for quantization.
 The following is from the original AdelaiDet project.
-Or Following the [Quantization version of Detectron2](https://github.com/blueardour/detectron2) if you do not perfer the AdelaiDet project.

 AdelaiDet is an open source toolbox for multiple instance-level recognition tasks on top of [Detectron2](https://github.com/facebookresearch/detectron2).